mossjacob/alfi/README.md

 [db]: https://img.shields.io/pypi/dm/lafomo?label=pypi%20downloads

+### Implement Latent Force Models in under 10 lines of code!

 This library implements several Latent Force Models.
 These are all implemented in building blocks simplifying the creation of novel models